json-schema-form/angular-schema-form-add-ons/examples/README.md

 ## Angular schema form add-ons - Examples

-This folder contains examples of plug ins showcasing different aspects of the ASF add-on architecture.
+This folder contains examples of add-ons showcasing different aspects of the ASF add-on architecture.

 ## camelCase